 “In the U.S. almost all college faculty are research experts in their discipline — even though very few of them know how to be good teachers,” he explains.
 “In India, the demand for education is growing so quickly that many college teachers have, at best, a bachelor’s degree.”

 Together with a colleague who won a grant from the Indian government, Kussmaul used POGIL to train these new teachers in both pedagogy and the content they’d need on the job.
-When Kussmaul isn’t busy flying to India to give workshop presentations, he also spearheads a National Science Foundation grant designed to help students learn open-source software design using POGIL.
+When Kussmaul isn’t busy serving as an international ambassador for The Project, he also spearheads a National Science Foundation grant designed to help students learn open-source software design using POGIL.